 Graphic Design at Vocational Training Center of Battambang

-His works have been published in GLOBE magazine (Cambodia), Le Monde Magazine (France), Internazionale (Italy), Missions Étrangères (Canada), Report Without Border (France), De L’air (France), L’Express Styles (France), L’Oeil (France), Revue Noire (France), IMAGES Magazine (France), PUNCTUM (India), AZART (France).
-Sovan Philong has been a member of Asia Motion since 2011 and he is an active stakeholder of the Photo Phnom Penh Festival.
+His works have been published in GLOBE magazine (Cambodia), Le Monde Magazine (France), Internazionale (Italy), Missions Étrangères (Canada).
+Report Without Border (France), De L’air (France), L’Express Styles (France), L’Oeil (France), Revue Noire (France) also published his work.
+In addition, Philong appeared in IMAGES Magazine (France), PUNCTUM (India) and AZART (France).
+Sovan Philong has been a member of Asia Motion since 2011.
+What is more, he is an active stakeholder of the Photo Phnom Penh Festival.

-His work has been exhibited in Cambodia (Phnom Penh Photo festival in 2009, 2010 and 2013), in France (Biennale Photoquai of Musée du quai Branly in 2011), United Kingdom, Singapore, Japan, Thailand, Italy, Spain, Sweden and Switzerland.
-He is working with Galerie Lee in Paris, where he had a solo exhibition in 2018.
+Philong’s work has been exhibited in Cambodia (Phnom Penh Photo festival in 2009, 2010 and 2013).
+Then in France (Biennale Photoquai of Musée du quai Branly in 2011, Friche la Belle de Mai in Marseille, 2019).
+Followed by United Kingdom, Singapore, Japan, Thailand, Italy, Spain, Sweden and Switzerland.
+Recently, he worked with Galerie Lee in Paris, where he had a solo exhibition in 2018.
 In 2019, he was awarded the Grand Prize of Wonder Foto Day, a photography fair taking place once a year in Taipei.
 Sovan Philong is currently working and living in Phnom Penh.

 Khvay Samnang was born in 1982 in Svay Rieng, Cambodia.
 He graduated from the Painting Department at the Royal University of Fine Art in Phnom Penh, where he lives and works today.
 Khvay’s multidisciplinary practice offers new views on historic and current events as well as on traditional cultural rituals using humorous symbolic gestures.
 In his work, which includes all media, he focuses on the humanitarian and ecological impacts of colonialism and globalization.